Mastra¶

 When to use it¶

-- When you want a complete platform for building and managing AI agents.
+- When you want a complete, type-safe platform for building and managing multi-agent systems.

-- When you value built-in observability and monitoring for your AI applications.
+- When you value built-in observability and standardized patterns for agent coordination.

 When not to use it¶